fernandoherran/master-thesis/README.md

 # Alzheimer’s disease detection using a Convolutional Neural Network
-Project done by Fernando Herrán Albelda (Master in Data Science for KSchool).
+Project by Fernando Herrán Albelda (Master in Data Science for KSchool).

 An [interactive application](https://alzheimer-detection.herokuapp.com/) using Streamlit has been built for this thesis and can be used by the user to predict if a patient has signs of Alzheimer or not.
 The only input needed to run the application is to upload a Magnetic Resonance Image (MRI) of his brain, which must be in NIfTI format (.nii or .nii.gz).
-The github repository of this application can be found [here](https://github.com/fernandoherran/thesis-streamlit-app).
+The Github repository of this application can be found [here](https://github.com/fernandoherran/thesis-streamlit-app).

 ## Introduction